pmoorman/growthcasts/collections/_proposals/proposal1.md

     - type: list1
       data:
+        items:
           - title: CRM
             body: |
               On-point content and personal communication with the current B2B customer base.
           - title: Referral strategies
             body: |
               By creating sharable assets and supply partners with many test products, customers can recommend your products to others.
 This typically works well in traditional, non-competitive markets.
           - title: B2B → B2C loops
             body: |
               By engaging customers with nice product extras and consumer CRM, you create power users that will return for upsells and returning purchase.
 Extra engagement with sharable content, product experience and sharing schemes will create brand ambassadors that bring in new customers for free.

 how_we_work: